Master's degree (2 years)

 Knowledge:

-• Problem-solving expertise in aquaculture production and business development
+• Develop problem-solving expertise in aquaculture production and innovative business development.

-• Have the ability to synthesize and utilize acquired knowledge in complex aquaculture matters
+• Build the ability to synthesize and apply knowledge to navigate and solve intricate aquaculture challenges.

 • Have in-depth knowledge in one or both fields: production biology and production technology applied in aquaculture